ocular-d/writing-extension-pack/README.md

 > Note
 > `ocld-writing` is a meta package, if you prefer, you can install all included packages separately.\
-> You can check the [README](https://github.com/ocular-d/ocld-writing/blob/master/README.md "Link to ocld-writing README on GitHub") on [GitHub](https://github.com/ocular-d/ocld-writing "Link to ocld-writing on GItHub") for the included packages.
+> You can check the [README](https://github.com/ocular-d/ocld-writing/blob/master/README.md "Link to ocld-writing README on GitHub") on [GitHub](https://github.com/ocular-d/ocld-writing "Link to ocld-writing on GitHub") for the included packages.
+>
+> **It's recommended** that you backup your VS Code configuration and plugins **before** you install this extension!

 ## Included Extensions

 ### Markdown